To enroll and manage iOS devices in XenMobile, you set up an Apple Push Notification service (APNs) certificate from Apple.

 Step 5: Import an APNs certificate into XenMobile.

-Keep track of the Apple ID used to create the certificate.
+Record the Apple ID used to create the certificate.
 In addition, the Apple ID must be a corporate ID and not a personal ID.

 To create a CSR by using Microsoft IIS